Work Schedules and Hours for Non-Exempt Employees

 Work Schedules and Hours

-- The workweek for all campuses and departments officially begins and ends at 12:00 midnight on Saturday.
+- The workweek for all campuses and units officially begins and ends at 12:00 midnight on Saturday.

-- A full-time work schedule normally consists of five, eight-hour days and 40 hours each workweek.
+- A full-time work schedule typically consists of five eight-hour days and 40 hours each workweek.

-- If operational needs require, a department may establish on a regular, on-going basis, a full-time work schedule in which the hours of work are not the same for each workweek of the pay period.
-In such schedules, hours covered by the Overtime Pay policy are compensated at an overtime rate.
+- If operational needs require, a unit may establish a full-time work schedule on a regular, ongoing basis, in which the work hours are not the same for each workweek of the pay period.
+In such schedules, hours covered by the Overtime policy are compensated at an overtime rate.

-- Schedules different than 40 hours per week are to be approved by the campus Human Resources office with written notification to Payroll.
+- The campus Human Resources office approves schedules different than 40 hours per week with written notification to Payroll.

-- Departments establish hours of operation, reporting and departing times.
+- Units establish hours of operation, reporting, and departing times.

-- Departments may allow alternate or flexible work schedules that support operational needs.
-(See Alternative Work Schedules.)
+- Units may allow alternate work schedules that support operational needs.

-- Advance notification of a change in a Temporary employee's work schedule--or notification of a lack of work--is encouraged, although not required.
-Employees do not receive pay for cancelled work, and no payment other than the regular hourly rate is received for rescheduled workdays or starting times.
+- Advance notification of a change in a part time employee's work schedule or notification of a lack of work is encouraged, although not required.
+Employees do not receive pay for canceled work, and no payment other than the regular hourly rate is received for rescheduled workdays or starting times.

-- Employees should not be scheduled to work on a regular basis on more than six days of the week.
+- Employees should not be scheduled to work regularly for more than six days of the week.